liquidcrew/virctl/README.md

 ### Network configuration

 Network configurations, such as IP address, gateway, and DNS servers, among others, are defined in the [cloud-init/network-config.yaml](cloud-init/network-config.yaml) file.
+The value of the `macaddress` field is automatically set (Using the value of the `mac_addr` field of [vm.yaml](vm.yaml)) when the virtual machine is deployed and it's defined as an empty string when the virtual machine is undeployed.
 You can refer to [this example](https://cloudinit.readthedocs.io/en/latest/reference/network-config-format-v2.html#examples) or read the [network-config documentation](https://cloudinit.readthedocs.io/en/latest/reference/network-config.html) to learn more.

 ### Hostname